ethiy/proj.city/README.md

 >\*\
 You should know that this will also upgrade `QGis`.
 You can force `APT` to freeze `QGis` for instance, or you can download the source form the official release [website](https://trac.osgeo.org/gdal/wiki/DownloadSource) and build `Gdal`.

-### Darwin
+### MacOS

-You can check the project's [travis file](https://github.com/Ethiy/3DSceneModel/blob/master/.travis.yml) for an inspiration.
+You can check the project's [travis file](/.travis.yml) for an inspiration.
 There are two available package managers. `brew` generally has the latest updates while `port` focuses more on stability.
 Personally, I prefer the later.

 | Step         | `brew`        | `port`        |
 |:------------:|:------------- |:------------- |
 | Installation | `/usr/bin/ruby -e $(curl -fsSL https://raw.githubusercontent.com/Homebrew/`<br>`install/master/install)` | You should follow the instructions on [`port` official website](https://www.macports.org/install.php) |